-A number of scholarships are available to continuing law students.
-The application process takes place in the spring semester and is orchestrated by the Law School Development Office.
+A number of scholarships are available to continuing law students, and the list below is not exhaustive.
+The application process takes place during the spring semester.
 Please be aware that some scholarships may not be awarded every year.

 Allen Hein Alumni Memorial Scholarship